 For some borrowers, the problem is not the overall cost of the loan, but the amount of their monthly repayments.
 Refinancing can help in these cases too.

-When you refinance a loan, you can change the loan tenure so long as the total tenure does not exceed 30 years (if you want to know why and how loan tenures are calculated, check out this article).
+When you refinance a loan, you can change the loan tenure so long as the total tenure does not exceed 30 years.
+Why and how loan tenures are calculated?

 Let’s say you pick a loan package with a tenure of 25 years.